-In cases however, where the proposer considers the foreign organization or individual's involvement to be essential to the project and proposes to provide funding to the foreign counterpart through the NSF budget (through a subaward, consultant arrangement, or other direct funding), the proposer must explain why support from the foreign counterpart's local sources is not feasible and why the foreign organization or individual can carry out the activity more effectively than a U.S. organization or individual.
+In cases however, where the proposer considers the foreign organization or foreign individual's involvement to be essential to the project and proposes to provide funding through the NSF budget (through a subaward or consultant arrangement), the proposer must explain why support from the foreign counterpart's local sources is not feasible and why the foreign organization or foreign individual can carry out the activity more effectively than a U.S. organization or U.S. individual.
 In addition, the proposed activity must demonstrate how one or more of the following conditions have been met:

-The foreign organization or individual contributes unique expertise, organizational capability, facilities, data resources, and/or access to a geographic location not generally available to U.S. investigators (or which would require significant effort or time to duplicate); and/or

-The foreign organization or individual offers significant science and engineering education, training or research opportunities to the U.S.
+- The foreign organization or foreign individual contributes unique expertise, organizational capability, facilities, data resources, and/or access to a geographic location not generally available to U.S. investigators (or which would require significant effort or time to duplicate); and/or - The foreign organization or foreign individual offers significant science and engineering education, training or research opportunities to the U.S.

-Such information must be included in any proposal to NSF, including new proposals, renewals and supplemental funding requests.
+Such information must be included in any proposal to NSF, including new and renewal proposals.
 The information must be included in the project description section of the proposal.
-The box for "Funding of a Foreign Organization, including through use of a subaward or consultant arrangement" must be checked on the Cover Sheet if the proposal includes funding for a foreign organization or individual.
+The box for "Funding of a Foreign Organization or Foreign Individual" must be checked on the Cover Sheet if the proposal includes funding for a foreign organization or foreign individual.

-7. Other Federal Agencies - NSF does not normally support research or education activities by scientists, engineers or educators employed by Federal agencies or FFRDCs.
+- 7. Other Federal Agencies NSF does not normally support research or education activities by scientists, engineers or educators employed by Federal agencies or FFRDCs.
 Under unusual circumstances, other Federal agencies and FFRDCs may submit proposals directly to NSF.
-A proposed project is only eligible for support if it meets one or more of the following exceptions, as determined by a cognizant NSF Program Officer:

-- Special Projects.
+A proposed project is only eligible for support if it meets one or more of the following exceptions, as determined by a cognizant NSF Program Officer: - Special Projects.
 Under exceptional circumstances, research or education projects at other Federal agencies or FFRDCs that can make unique contributions to the needs of researchers elsewhere or to other specific NSF objectives may receive NSF support. - National and International Programs.
 The Foundation may fund research and logistical support activities of other Government agencies or FFRDCs directed at meeting the goals of special national and international research programs for which the Foundation bears special responsibility, such as the U.S. Antarctic Research Program. - International Travel Awards.
 To help ensure appropriate representation or availability of a particular expertise at an international conference, staff researchers of other Federal agencies may receive NSF international travel awards.